A-725-K/AdventOfCode/2025/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 8
+After a defeat, this was absolutely needed!
+It was a boost for my journey.
+I was able to identify the correct algorithm, and also implement it in a reasonable time (for my standards, of course). *Union-find*s are not the most common data structures used in everyday's job.
+Luckily there were stuck in the back of my head.
+First I've tried a connected-component approach, but the limits were clear after examining the output even on the samll input.
+Good that existed an already available implementation in a Rust crate called `union_find`, that simplified the solution.
+The code was also very elegant.
+I have also learned that `f64` data type in Rust is not totally ordered since it can hold the value NaN.
+Astonishing!

 # Day 7
 Today marked my first defeat :( The first part has been fairly easy to solve, and I manage to come up with a sort of iterative algorithm that worked (and graphically